-In accordance with the two proposals, the Fund invests in an actively managed portfolio consisting of securities included in the NASDAQ-100 IndexSM or public investment funds including exchange-traded funds and other Strathbridge Funds (provided that no more than 15 percent of the net asset value of the Fund may be invested in securities of other Strathbridge Funds) that provide exposure to such equity securities.
+The Fund invests in an actively managed portfolio consisting of securities included in the NASDAQ-100 IndexSM or public investment funds including exchange-traded funds and other Strathbridge Funds (provided that no more than 15 percent of the net asset value of the Fund may be invested in securities of other Strathbridge Funds) that provide exposure to such equity securities.
 In addition, the Fund may have short exposure for non-hedging purposes but only up to 10 percent of the Fund's net asset value.